mencargo/speed/doc.md

 #### Upload test is inaccurate, and I see lag spikes
 Check your server's maximum POST size, make sure it's at least 20Mbytes, possibly more

+#### All tests are wrong, give extremely high results, browser lags/crashes, ...
+You're running the test on localhost, therefore it is trying to measure the speed of your loopback interface.
+The test is meant to be run over an Internet connection, from a different machine.

+#### Ping test shows double the actual ping
+Make sure your server is sending the ```Connection:keep-alive``` header

 ## Using the test without PHP
 If your server does not support PHP, or you're using something newer like Node.js, you can still use this test by replacing `garbage.php`, `empty.php` and `getIP.php` with equivalents.